-Either through negotiation, mediation or court proceedings we can help you resolve arrangements in relation to your children so that as far as possible they grow up without being affected by the difficulties of parent separation.
+Unless exceptional circumstances exist, it is important for children to spend quality time with both parents and retain links to their extended members of their family.
+Either through negotiation, mediation or court proceedings, our children’s solicitors can help you resolve disputes and agree arrangements in relation to your children.
+This can help so that they grow up without being affected by the difficulties of parent separation as much as possible.

-Frequently asked questions
+Frequently asked questions about children matters

 It is widely recognised that it is very important for children to maintain their relationships with both parents following a separation.
 It is usually regrettable if the breakdown of a relationship affects a child’s relationship with one of their parents.